leberns/sp-hello-events/spfx-hello-events/README.md

 It is possible to use the interactive debugger of VS Code to debug SharePoint Framework projects.

-As a prerequisite, it is necessary to install an extension in VS Code for debugging with the your respective browser.
+As a prerequisite, it is necessary to install an extension in VS Code for debugging with your respective browser, here we assume Google Chrome.

-For Google Chrome use the extenson: [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
+For Google Chrome the extenson is [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
+There are extensions for other browsers like Firefox or Edge, look for them at [Marketplace](https://marketplace.visualstudio.com).

-Also, it is necessary to edit `launch.json` (under `.vscode/` folder) and set the url to your test site.
+It is also necessary to edit `launch.json` (under `.vscode/` folder) and set the url to your test site.

-Changing `"url": "https://localhost:4321/temp/workbench.html",` to `"url": "https://contoso.sharepoint.com/sites/CompanyEvents/_layouts/workbench.aspx",`
+Changing `"url": "https://localhost:4321/temp/workbench.html",` to, for example: `"url": "https://contoso.sharepoint.com/sites/CompanyEvents/_layouts/workbench.aspx",`

 After these preparations start a debug session: